-- Development mining now underway; - Stoping of remnant blocks commenced; - Development ore stockpile being generated; - Two main ventilation raises to surface have been started; - Reassembly of the primary crushing circuit due for completion by end of second quarter 2013; - Remediation of flotation circuit due for completion by end of second quarter 2013; - Detailed engineering of milling circuit complete and disassembly of old plant underway; and - Initial mining fleet on site in February 2013.
-Further items expected to be commissioned at start of third quarter of 2013.
+- New mine management team and contract mining personnel in place; - Development mining now underway; - Stoping of remnant blocks commenced; - Development ore stockpile being generated (5,900 tonnes at end July 2013); - Main ventilation return to surface completed and equipped as a secondary egress; - Remediation and reassembly of the primary crushing circuit complete; - Remediation of flotation circuit due for completion by early in the third quarter 2013; - Detailed engineering of milling circuit complete and laying of foundation and re-assembly of old plant underway; and - Initial mining fleet on site in February 2013.
+Newly purchased items delivered during June and July are being commissioned.
+Remaining items expected to be delivered and operation before end of third quarter 2013.

-Activity at the Palito mine site during the first quarter of 2013has continued the development work for the commencement of mining operations at Palito.
-The mine de-watering programme that was started in 2012 was completed in January 2013 and a new mine management team were recruited and arrived at site in the same month.
+Activity at the Palito mine-site which commenced early the first quarter of 2013 has continued as planned.
+The mine de-watering programme that was started in 2012 was completed in January 2013 and this was closely followed by the new mine management team arriving at site in the same month.
 The first contract mining crews also started work during the quarter concurrent with some initial mining fleet that the Company had sourced locally.

-Within the mine itself works have concentrated on the commencement of development mining and the extension of the main ramp to access deeper levels in the mine.
-Work on creating two new ventilation raises has commenced and the mining crews have now been deployed to start stoping operations within some of the areas of the mine that had previously been developed and some remnant ore blocks remain.

-This work is allowing the Company to establish a stockpile of run-of-mine, development ore at surface.
-It is anticipated that on-going development mining activities will allow the Company to accumulate a sizeable stock-pile over the coming months that will provide the initial ore feed to the process plant when this is commissioned towards the end of 2013.
+Within the mine itself, works have concentrated on the commencement of development mining and the extension of the main ramp to access deeper levels in the mine.
+Work on creating two new ventilation raises commenced, with the Palito West raise being completed to surface and equipped as an emergency egress also.
+Mining crews have started open stoping numerous remnant ore blocks within the upper levels.
+These blocks are in areas that have been previously developed and are therefore relatively readily accessible.
+By year end we expect to have over 15,000t of high grade stope ore on surface, that will provide the initial ore feed to the process plant when this is commissioned towards the end of 2013.